Gsingh990/Optscale_AKS_Terraform/README.md

 -   An Azure Storage Account
 -   An Azure Key Vault for storing secrets
 -   An Azure Bastion Service for secure access to VMs within the VNet
--   A Bastion Host VM (for demonstration/alternative access, though Azure Bastion Service is preferred)
+-   A Bastion Host VM

 ## Security